puppetlabs/puppet-resource_api/docs/README.md

 # Resource API hands-on lab

 The Resource API hands-on lab walks you through creating a native integration with Puppet.
-After completely this lab, you will have a fully functioning module to manage Philips HUE lights.
+After completing this lab, you will have a fully functioning module to manage Philips HUE lights.

 >Note: These labs are intended for both new and experienced developers.
 If you have any feedback or suggestions for improvement, post it in the [issues section](https://github.com/puppetlabs/puppet-resource_api/issues).